 2. Utilize the media.
 When you witness violence on television, try to use this periodically as a teachable moment to talk about how violence is portrayed in movies versus its real-world impact.

 3. Be sure to read and follow the additional guidelines in our earlier chapter on explaining difficult events, if you haven’t already.

-Telling children about a violent episode or event
+Telling kids about a violent episode or event

 If you’re dealing with a specific violent event, take the following approach: